-means good times or may be used to refer to outings, parties, and events in the form of music concerts, film festivals, etc. For example, if someone says in chiShona "Hande kumafaro" they'd be saying let's go outside and have fun e.g., clubbing.
-Another example is, "Hapana munhu asingade mafaro" and in English, that means it is natural for people to want to have happy moments in their lives.
+Mafaro in the ChiShona language means good times or may be used to refer to outings, parties, and events, such as music concerts, film festivals, etc. For example, if someone says in ChiShona "Hande kumafaro," they'd be saying, "Let's go outside and have fun," e.g., clubbing.
+Another example is "Hapana munhu asingade mafaro," which in English translates to "It is natural for people to want to have happy moments in their lives."

 Wrap-up